 - a) The heat source units in the same refrigerant circuit are automatically designated as OC and OS in the order of capacity from large to small (if two or more units have the same capacity, in the order of address from small to large). - b) If TB7's on the heat source units in the same refrigerant circuit are not daisy-chained, connect the transmission line for the central control system to TB7 of the OC.
 (Note a).To maintain the central control even during an OC failure or a power failure, connect TB7 on OC and OS together.
-(If there is a problem with the heat source unit whose power jumper was moved from CN41 to CN40, central control is not possible, even if TB7's are daisychained.) •Only use shielded cables.
+(If there is a problem with the heat source unit whose power jumper was moved from CN41 to CN40, central control is not possible, even if TB7's are daisychained.)

-Daisy-chain the S terminal of the terminal block (TB7) on the system controller, OC, and OS with the shield of the shield-ed cable.
-Short-circuit the earth terminal (${r/r}$) and the S terminal on the terminal block (TB7) on the heat source unit whose power jumper connector is mated with CN40.
+•Only use shielded cables.
+Shielded cable connection

-Same as [5] 6.
-When 2 remote controllers are connected to the system
+Daisy-chain the S terminal of the terminal block (TB7) on the system controller, OC, and OS with the shield of the shield ed cable.
+Short-circuit the earth terminal ( ${//{7}}$ ) and the S terminal on the terminal block (TB7) on the heat source unit whose power jumper connector is mated with CN40.

-Same as [5] 6.
-Group operation of indoor units Same as [5] 6.
+When 2 remote controllers are connected to the system Same as [5] 6.